cornell-ece4750/ece4750-sec02-verilog/docs/index.md

 ![](assets/fig/adder.png)

-Here is the interface for our latency-insensitive adder.
+Here is the interface for our latency-insensitive adder in `Adder.v`.

     module sec02_Adder
     (